DFE-Digital/dfe-wizard/README.md

   when: :right_to_work_or_study?,
   then: :immigration_status,
   else: :review,
-  label: 'Right to work or study?'
+  label: 'Right to work or study?' # for auto-generated documentation )
-)
 ```